Getting Started with BusyCal for Mac

-In BusyCal, to dos are integrated into your calendar.
-To dos can be displayed in the calendar on the date they are due or displayed in the To Do List in the right sidebar.
+In BusyCal, tasks are integrated into your calendar.
+To dos can be displayed in the calendar on the date they are due or displayed in the Task List in the right sidebar.

 To dos come in two flavors—dated and undated.
-Dated to dos have a due date and can be displayed in the calendar.
-Undated to dos do not have a due date and can be displayed only in the To Do List.
+Dated tasks have a due date and can be displayed in the calendar.
+Undated tasks do not have a due date and can be displayed only in the Task List.

-You can show dated to dos and completed to dos in the calendar on the date they are due or completed.
-If a to do is not completed on its due date, it carries forward each day until completed.
-Once completed, to dos are displayed with a checkmark on the date they were completed.
+You can show dated tasks and completed tasks in the calendar on the date they are due or completed.
+If a task is not completed on its due date, it carries forward each day until completed (can be disabled from Preferences).
+In order to differentiate between normal Tasks, carried forward Tasks appear with a small > arrow displayed in the center of the checkbox in Month / Week / Day view.
+Once completed, tasks are displayed with a checkmark on the date they were completed.

-To show the To Do List, choose View > Show To Do List, press ⌘-Option-T, or click the Hide/Show To Do List button on the right side of the toolbar and choose either Show To Do List or Show Both from the pop-up menu.
-The To Do List appears in the right sidebar.
+To show the Task List, choose View > Show Task List, press ⌘-Option-T, or click the Hide/Show Task List button on the right side of the toolbar and choose either Show Task List or Show Both from the pop-up menu.
+The Task List appears in the right sidebar.

-The To Do List can be sorted by Due Date, Priority, Title, Calendar, Tag, or manually.
-To change the sort order and other preferences, choose BusyCal > Preferences > To Dos.
+The Task List can be sorted by Due Date, Priority, Title, Calendar, Tag, or manually.
+To change the sort order and other preferences, choose BusyCal > Preferences > Tasks.

-You can create repeating to dos, like a status report that recurs each week.
+You can create repeating tasks, like a status report that recurs each week.

 BusyCal calendars are type-specific.
-A calendar can contain either events or to dos, but not both.
-BusyCal indicates a to do calendar by displaying a checkmark next to its name in the left sidebar.
+A calendar can contain either events or tasks, but not both.
+BusyCal indicates a task calendar by displaying a checkmark next to its name in the left sidebar.

-With all that background information behind us, it’s time to create a to do.
+With all that background information behind us, it’s time to create a task.

-- Click on today’s date in your calendar, then choose File > New To Do (or press ⌘-K), to create a new dated to do with a due date of today.
-The to do appears in your calendar with a checkbox in front of it.
+- Click on today’s date in your calendar, then choose File > New Task (or press ⌘-K), to create a new dated task with a due date of today.
+The task appears in your calendar with a checkbox in front of it.

-You can drag the to do to a different date, and its due date changes in the Info Panel.
+You can drag the task to a different date, and its due date changes in the Info Panel.

-Note: If you drag the to do to a past date it continues to be displayed on today, because past due to dos automatically carry forward to the current date (you can disable that option in BusyCal > Preferences > To Dos).
+Note: If you drag the task to a past date it continues to be displayed on today, because past due tasks automatically carry forward to the current date (you can disable that option in BusyCal > Preferences > Tasks).

-If you mark the to do as completed by checking the “done” checkbox in the calendar or Info Panel (or pressing ⌘-/), the completed to do appears with a checkmark in front of it on the date that it was completed.
+If you mark the task as completed by checking the “done” checkbox in the calendar or Info Panel (or pressing ⌘-/), the completed task appears with a checkmark in front of it on the date that it was completed.

-To create an undated to do, choose File > New Undated To Do (or press ⌘-U), and the new undated to do appears in the To Do List.
+To create an undated task, choose File > New Undated Task (or press ⌘-U), and the new undated task appears in the Task List.

 BusyCal includes a menu bar app that provides one-click access to your calendar and enables you to add events, even when BusyCal isn’t running.
-The BusyCal menu displays a navigable mini month view, a scrolling list of upcoming events and to dos, the weather forecast for today and upcoming days with events or to dos, and a Quick Entry field for creating new events with natural language.
+The BusyCal menu displays a navigable mini month view, a scrolling list of upcoming events and tasks, the weather forecast for today and upcoming days with events or tasks, and a Quick Entry field for creating new events with natural language.